matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/AddColumnsProcessedMetricsGoal.md

 AddColumnsProcessedMetricsGoal
 ==============================

-Adds the Goal related metrics to a DataTable using metrics that already exist.
+Adds goal related metrics to a DataTable using metrics that already exist.

 Metrics added are:
 - **revenue_per_visit**: total goal and ecommerce revenue / nb_visits